alphagov/govuk-design-system/src/patterns/addresses/index.md

 Address lookups generally only work for UK addresses.

-If both UK and international addresses are expected, give users to the option to either search for a UK address or manually enter an international address.
+If you expect both UK and international addresses, give users the option to either search for a UK address or manually enter an international address.

 ### How an address lookup works